mahdidolati/elementary-graph-algorithms/README.md

 As a byproduct, I try to gain a deeper insight into basic graph algorithms by exploring their different variations.

 ## Installation
-You need [Manim](https://github.com/ManimCommunity/manim/) engine (community edition) to run the codes.
+You need the [Manim](https://github.com/ManimCommunity/manim/) engine (community edition) to run the codes.
-Please refer to installation instructions at Manim GitHub repository.
+Please refer to installation instructions at the Manim GitHub repository.

 ## Execution
 Execute the following command to run a specific example: